mohamadashrafi-py/mohamadashrafi-py/README.md

 - 👋 Hi, I’m @mohamadashrafi-py
-- 👀 I’m interested in backend and extra ...
+- 👀 I’m interested in backend and ai and writing application for any platform
-- 🌱 I’m currently learning backend and extra ...
+- 🌱 I’m currently learning ai and working on some platform like esp32, stm32, raspberry pi
-- 💞️ I’m looking to collaborate on backend projects and extra ...
+- 💞️ I’m looking to collaborate on backend and ai projects
-- ⚡ Fun fact: i like backend, ai, android and desktop application, hardware and security
+- ⚡ Fun fact: i like backend, ai, application designing and platforms like esp32, smt32 and raspberry pi

 <!---
 mohamadashrafi-py/mohamadashrafi-py is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.